COMP SCI 7015NA - Software Engineering & Project

 General Course Information

-Course Code COMP SCI 7015NA Course Software Engineering & Project Coordinating Unit School of Computer Science Term Trimester 3 Level Postgraduate Coursework Location/s Ngee Ann Academy Units 3 Available for Study Abroad and Exchange N Course Description Within the context of a semester long group-based software engineering project, this course provides an introduction to the production of high quality software solutions to large tasks.
+Course Code COMP SCI 7015NA Course Software Engineering & Project Coordinating Unit Computer Science Term Trimester 3 Level Postgraduate Coursework Location/s Ngee Ann Academy Units 3 Available for Study Abroad and Exchange N Course Description Within the context of a semester long group-based software engineering project, this course provides an introduction to the production of high quality software solutions to large tasks.
 Among the topics covered in this course are the following: models of the software life-cycle, requirements analysis and specification, program design techniques and paradigms, software specification techniques, configuration management and version control, quality assurance, integration and testing, project management, risk analysis, case study of ethical considerations in Software Engineering.

 Course Coordinator: A/Prof Claudia Szabo